Who is the MPCCC?

-Monash Partners Comprehensive Cancer Consortium (MPCCC) is a strategic alliance of health service and research organisations working in partnership to improve cancer outcomes through integrated, collaborative and innovative research, service improvement and clinical care programs.
+Monash Partners Comprehensive Cancer Consortium (MPCCC) is a network of hospitals and universities working together to advance cancer care through research.

 We believe cancer research and service improvement are integrally linked and should be driven by the needs and priorities of the community.
 Our mission is to build a culture of collaboration and innovation that transcends organisational boundaries and drives improved cancer outcomes.
 MPCCC priorities are to: